varlanv/java-test-konvence/README.md

 After running `test` task, or running `testKonvenceEnforceAll` task, two things will be added:

-1. If not already present, `import org.junit.jupiter.api.DisplayName` dependency will be added
+1. If not already present, `import org.junit.jupiter.api.DisplayName` import will be added
 2. `@DisplayName` will be generated from test name.

 ```java